PAUL34913/msp1-cv/README.md

 -   Social Link Alignment

-Alignment of links is slightly out when viewing on Safari mobile (iPhone7)
+Alignment of links is slightly out when viewing on Safari mobile (iPhone7) and Firefox mobile (iphone 7), need to investigate.

 -   Firefox Mobile Night Mode